Szandor72/greased/README.md

 ## TODO

-* fake boxcar request with start delay to allow all components to load
 * N component support
 * module fn to group assertions. assertion group component to show them at bottom of screen
 * test greased using greased (status bar and assertion group components)